jowagner/absa-rationale-eval/README.md

 Training jobs not submitted above are only needed for results reported in the appendix of our paper.
 The `f' (Full) and `n' (None) classifiers should not vary across the different settings (sea, union, R25, etc.).

+It should be possible to train the U-SE and A@ classifiers in parallel with the first step but we did not test this.

 ## Agreement with Sentiment Expressions